2016 Coca-Cola 600: Fourth quarter

 With 85 laps to go, Truex began running into lapped traffic.
 This allowed Johnson to pull up to within three-tenths of a second of him.
 He was unable to get past Truex and lost second to Kevin Harvick.
 Debris on the backstretch brought out the fourth caution of the race with 61 laps to go, within the fuel window allowing the entire field to reach the scheduled distance on one more full tank of fuel.
 In the ensuing caution, Aric Almirola was tagged for speeding on pit road and restarted the race from the tail-end of the field.

 The race restarted with 56 laps to go.
 Johnson briefly took the lead from Truex after the restart, but Truex quickly reclaimed the lead and then led the remainder of the race, ultimately leading a race-record 392 of the 400 laps en route to the victory.
-Truex's average speed (160.655 miles per hour) was also an all-time record for the race and the race was also the shortest Coca-Cola/World 600 in the history of the event at just 3 hours, 44 minutes, and 8 seconds.
+At 3 hours, 44 minutes, and 8 seconds, with an average speed of 160.655 mph, it set an all-time record for the fastest 600 mile race.